OpenTermsArchive/contrib-versions/Freeforums/Privacy Policy.md

 (j) Unsolicited Communications Prohibited.
 You may not post or transmit charity requests, petitions for signatures, chain letters or letters relating to pyramid schemes.
 You may not post or transmit any advertising, promotional materials or any other solicitation of other users to use goods or services.
 (k) Other Prohibited Activities.
 You agree not to use the Site (or assist or encourage others to use the Site) in order to:

 1\.
-“Stalk” or otherwise harass any person, or contact any person who has requested not to be contacted.
+“Stalk” or otherwise harass any person, or contact any person who has requested not to be contacted;

 2\.
 Exploit people in a sexual or violent manner;